fethalen/orthoquoll/README.md

 ## About

-This program evaluates the quality (hence the name, "ortholog quality") of one or more sets of orthologs that were inferred using a tree-based orthology inference program such as [PhyloPyPruner](https://github.com/fethalen/phylopypruner).
-In addition to the usual metrics provided by the forementioned PhyloPyPruner, OrthoQuoll also calculates tree diameter statistics for all input orthologs.
+This program evaluates the quality of one or more sets of orthologs that were inferred using a tree-based orthology inference program such as [PhyloPyPruner](https://github.com/fethalen/phylopypruner).
+In addition to the usual metrics provided by the forementioned orthology inference program, OrthoQuoll also calculates tree diameter statistics for all input orthologs.

 ## Installation